 RSS stands for Rich Site Summary and allows you to subscribe to your favourite websites using an RSS feed.
 You then receive a notification when an update is published.

-Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
+Many websites include an RSS feed so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, sport and weather, or special interest sites just like this blog, can all be set up so that any new content is bought straight to you.

 In a previous post, I have outlined how you can subscribe to an RSS feed using Microsoft Outlook, which I personally use to subscribe to a few key websites that I like to keep up to date with.
 Alternatively, there are two other great options available, both of which I also use.